 Nevertheless, you will likely be required to remain on maintenance therapy for some years until the levels of your uric acid can be controlled.
 You will likely be given drugs like probenecid, which helps in clearing uric acid salts from your system, or you will likely be given drugs which will interfere with the production of uric acid, like allopurinol.

-Blood London have been providing Urate (Uric acid) on a self-referral basis to patients in Central and Greater London for over 20 years.
-Simply walk-in weekdays between 9am and 9pm or on weekends between 10am and 2pm, to have your blood taken by a highly experienced professional in our private, Harley Street clinic using some of the best labs in euroup.
+Blood London have been providing Uric Acid Blood Test UK on a self-referral basis to patients in Central and Greater London for over 20 years.
+Simply walk-in weekdays between 9am and 6pm or on weekends between 10am and 2pm, to have your blood taken by a highly experienced professional in our private, Harley Street clinic using some of the best labs in europe.

 Select the test that you would like to undergo